Saurabh Singh Shekhawat: Career

 Shekhawat has ascended Mount Everest three times in 2001, 2003 and 2005.
 He has also climbed Kilimanjaro, the highest peak in Africa, and Mont Blanc, the highest peak in the Alps and Western Europe.
-In October 2009 he led the joint Indo-Kazakh team to scale the Kazakhstan peak of Marble Wall peak in Kazakhstan He has climbed 14 peaks in the world till date.
+In October 2009, he led the joint Indo-Kazakh team to scale the Kazakhstan peak of Marble Wall peak in Kazakhstan He has climbed 14 peaks in the world till date.
 On 23 June 2022, a 55 men Indian Army expedition team, led by Shekhawat, successfully scaled the climb to Shahi Kangri.

 Shaurya Chakra Citation

-The Shaurya Chakra citation on the Official Indian Army Website reads as follows:
+The Shaurya Chakra citation reads as follows: